twhiteaker/CFGeom/docs/index.md

   implementation](https://github.com/twhiteaker/netCDF-CF-simple-geometry/tree/master/cfgeom).
 * For more about CF geometries and the scope of this project, see the remainder of this document.

-You may also be interested in the [R reference implementation](https://github.com/dblodgett-usgs/NCDFSG).

 ## Dependencies